-Even if the victim is not a child, these provisions are still applicable if the any person procures, either by threat, intimidation, or false pretence, another person to engage in a sexual behaviour.
-Using drugs against that person in order to perform sexual act is also punishable by law.
-Public exposure and distribution of illicit recordings is also prohibited in Queensland.
+Even if the victim is not a child, these provisions are still applicable if any person procures, either by threat, intimidation, or false pretence, another person to engage in sexual behaviour.
+Using drugs against that person to perform a sexual act is also punishable by law.
+Public exposure and distribution of illicit recordings are also prohibited in Queensland.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.